-The National Black College Alumni Hall of Fame Foundation, Inc. will host its Annual Induction Ceremony, Friday, September 29, 2023, at the Hyatt Regency Atlanta.
+The National Black College Alumni Hall of Fame Foundation, Inc. will hosted its Annual Induction Ceremony, Friday, September 29, 2023, at the Hyatt Regency Atlanta.

 Each year, Alumni of Historically Black Colleges & Universities (HBCUs) are honored for significant contributions they have made to their respective institution.